-The new Bournemouth Gateway Building will play a pivotal role in BU’s future development, especially in the field of healthcare, medical sciences and social care.
+The new Bournemouth Gateway Building will play a pivotal role in BU’s future development, especially in the field of healthcare, medical sciences, social care and social sciences.

 The building is planned to open during the summer of 2020, with full timetabled teaching activity starting in September 2020, and will be the new home for the Faculty of Health and Social Sciences.
 Its 10,000 square metres of space will create a unified base for the faculty’s education, research and office activities, which are currently taking place across several buildings in the Lansdowne area.
 It will also be open and accessible to all BU students, staff and the community.

 The Bournemouth Gateway Building will offer our students and staff the latest specialist equipment for their education and research.
 This will include simulation rooms such as:

 - Hospital wards, including an acute ward

 - A residential flat for simulating care in the home scenarios

 - Other skills labs for physiotherapy, occupational therapy and paramedic (ambulance) simulation